Bhargav090/RetainIQ/README.md

 # Dynamic Table with Variant Management
 A React-based dynamic table interface for managing product variants.
-This project allows users to manage product variants with features like drag-and-drop rows, image uploads, and filter management.
+This project allows users to manage product variants with features like drag-and-drop rows and image uploads.

 ## Features
 - Dynamic variant column management
 - Drag and drop row reordering
 - Image upload for variants
-- Product filter management
 - Add/delete rows and variants
 - Interactive UI with modern design